hotpepper11/NextCoin/README.md

 The url endpoint at which requests can be made is `https://pct4k7-3000.csb.app`

 ## Support
-Please send any ideas, questions, errors, or bugs to hotpepper156@gmail.com
+Please send any ideas, questions, errors, or bugs to Thomas Smith.

 ## Javascript Fetch Requests
 Currently, the NextCoin API lacks a formal JavaScript fetch request process.
 If you're interested in enabling JavaScript integration, consider contributing to the project's development.